 Accounts receivable consist principally of receivables from credit card companies, arising from the sale of products to the Company's Members, and receivables from importers, who are utilized in a limited number of countries to sell products to Members.
 The Company believes the concentration of its collection risk related to its credit card receivables is reduced due to geographic dispersion.
-Credit card receivables were \$53.0 million and \$65.2 million as of December 31, 2021 and 2020, respectively.
-Substantially all credit card receivables were current as of December 31, 2021 and 2020.
+Credit card receivables were \$52.4 million and \$53.0 million as of December 31, 2022 and 2021, respectively.
+Substantially all credit card receivables were current as of December 31, 2022 and 2021.
 For the Company's receivables from its importers, the Company performs ongoing credit evaluations of its importers and maintains an allowance for potential credit losses.
 The Company considers customer credit-worthiness, past and current transaction history with the customer, contractual terms, current economic industry trends, and changes in customer payment terms when determining whether collectability is reasonably assured and whether to record allowances for its receivables.
 If the financial condition of the Company's customers deteriorates and adversely affects their ability to make payments, additional allowances will be recorded.
-The Company believes that it provides adequate allowances for the Company's receivables of \$0.1 million, \$1.7 million, and \$3.0 million during the years ended December 31, 2021, 2020, and 2019, respectively.
-As of December 31, 2021 and 2020, the Company's allowance for doubtful accounts was \$2.5 million and \$3.3 million, respectively.
-As of December 31, 2021 and 2020, the Company's total outstanding accounts receivable were current.
+The Company believes that it provides adequate allowances for receivables from its Members and importers which are not material to its consolidated financial statements.
+The Company recorded bed bet expense related to allowances for the Company's receivables of \$0.1 million, and \$1.7 million during the years ended December 31, 2022, 2021, and 2020, respectively.
+As of December 31, 2022 and 2021, the Company's load 2021, the Company's allowance for doubtful accounts was \$2.1 million and \$2.5 million, respectively.
+As of December 31, 2022 and 2021, the Company's total outstanding accounts receivable were current.